npearsonat/bc_mental_health_clinics/README.md

 |-------------|-----------------|
 | ![BC Vulnerability](graphics/prince_george_punjabi.png) | ![Vancouver Vulnerability](graphics/punjabi_kelowna.png) |

-Prince George and Kelowna have high populations of Punjabi speakers, yet they both seem to have 0 clinics within either 15km or 40km of a few DAs.
+Prince George and the Oliver and Osoyoos areas have high populations of Punjabi speakers, yet they both seem to have 0 clinics within either 15km or 40km of a few DAs.
 These ranges were estimated based on urban/rural classification.

 # Recommendation